 Hi, I’m Bryony.

-I'm a mum of three, a SEND professional, and the founder of SEND Meadow.
+I'm a mum of three, a SEND advocate, and the founder of SEND Meadow.
 My personal and professional experiences navigating the SEND system have shaped my deep understanding of how overwhelming it can feel.
 I'm here to guide families through it with clarity, compassion, and confidence, making the process more manageable, more human, and more hopeful.

 Two of my children are neurodiverse, and it’s their journey that first sparked my passion for understanding autism and all things SEND-related.
 Being a SEND parent can be incredibly tough, there are days filled with joy and progress, but also moments of doubt, frustration, and confusion.
 I know what it’s like to feel overwhelmed, especially when navigating the education system, trying to secure the right support, and advocating for your child’s needs.

 Through my own experiences, I’ve come to understand just how emotionally draining and challenging the EHCP process can be, but I’ve also felt the relief and joy that comes when your child finally gets the right support.
-That’s why I created SEND Meadow: to help other families feel heard, supported, and empowered.
+That’s why I created SEND Meadow, to help other families feel heard, supported, and empowered.

-• Submit reviews to local authorities
+• Submitted reviews to local authorities

-• Review consultation bundles for college placements
+• Reviewed consultation bundles for placements

 In addition to my professional role, I also volunteer as a facilitator for a local social group for autistic adults, offering continued support to the wider neurodiverse community.